 However, the contents of many torrent files breach copyright laws, which vary by country.

-It is illegal to torrent copyrighted files in the US, UK, Australia, New Zealand, and most states in the European Union.
+It’s illegal to torrent copyrighted files in the US, the UK, Australia, New Zealand, and most states in the European Union.

 Sadly, most popular torrenting sites host and distribute copyrighted content.